melian009/Migra/README.md

 # Migra

-Ontogenetic differential migration
+Size-dependent migration trade-offs in seasonal environments

+This repository contains the Octave codes (https://www.gnu.org/software/octave/) to plot Figures 2 and 3 of the ms "Size-dependent migration trade-offs in seasonal environments"
 Basis for inferring the effect of differential migration on diversity and diversification in dendritic networks -- large datasets of individual migration across many ecosystems

-Folder codes contains the basic code for generating Figure 2 and Figure 3 --
+Folder codes

 TODO
 #Improve readme and soul of codes
-#Implement in julia for larger datasets
+#Julia implementation for larger datasets
 #Extend code to dendritic networks